wmedders21/intro_to_testing/README.md

 - `pry(main)>` this is just referencing what you would see in a `pry` session.
 - `require './lib/student'` is showing you what you would include at the top of your `student_spec.rb` file.
 This would go below the `require 'rspec'`.
-  - `=>` is showing you what the return value of the `require './lib/student'`.
+  - `=>` is showing you what the return value of the `require './lib/student'` is.
 This symbol will always reference what the expected return value is.

 <div class="back-to-top-wrapper">
   <a href="#top" class="back-to-top-link" aria-label="Scroll to Top">🔝</a>